 The fact is, if you are not piloting your course ideas before building them into scalable products, you are pretty much asking for online course failure.

 This doesn’t have to be complicated.
-The basic steps are:
+The basic steps for an online course pilot are:

 - Outline the basic curriculum for your course (or, possibly, a module from a larger course).

 - Pull together your basic tools for promoting – e.g. – a series of 3-5 emails conveying the value of the course, a decent sales page to point people to.
 (Note: You are going to charge for the pilot.
 That’s part of the point – i.e., answering the question “Wwill people pay for this?”

 - Begin promoting to whatever audience you have.
 (You don’t have to have a huge audience at this point – just enough to get somewhere between 10 and 25 people into a pilot.
 Of course, you should always be working on building your audience.)